 Collections: Cotehele has a superb collections of textiles, armor, and furniture.

 Garden & Outbuildings: The House is set in extensive parks and woodlands, with enjoyable riverside walks throughout.
 Closer to the house are terraced formal gardens with a domed medieval dovecote, and a working corn mill.
 Below the house a path leads to the Quay, where a museum built with the aid of the National Maritime Museum explores the history of the Tamar.
 A traditional Tamar sailing barge is moored at the Quay.
 (This history kindly provided by Britain Express: The UK Travel and Heritage Guide).

-Chapel & Church: The chapel dates from the 15th century.
-Within the chapel, in its original placement, is the oldest working domestic clock in England, installed in 1489.
+Chapel & Church: The 15th century Chapel has, in its original placement, the oldest working domestic clock (installed in 1489) in England.

 Country Life: XVII, 822, 1905.
 LVI, 324, 360, 1924.

 House Listed: Grade I

 Past Seat of: Sir Richard Edgcumbe, until 1489; Sir Piers Edgcumbe, 1489-1520; Richard Edgcumbe, 1st Baron Edgcumbe, 17th century; George Edgcumbe, 1st Earl of Mount Edgcumbe, 17th century.

 Current Ownership Type: The National Trust